WPBeginner

 There are two ways to edit your plugin and add custom code snippets to it.

-First method is to do it via WordPress admin area.
-You can go to Plugins » Editor page.
-You will see a warning message, and you need to click on ‘I understand’ button to continue.
+The first method is to do it via the WordPress admin area.
+You can go to the Plugins » Editor page.

-Next, you need to select your site-specific plugin from the drop down menu labeled ‘Select plugin to edit’.
-The editor will load your plugin file, and you will be able to add code snippets in it.
+The editor will load your plugin file, and you will be able to add code snippets to it.

-If there is something missing in your code or it has potential to break your website, then the plugin editor will automatically undo your changes.
+If there is something missing in your code or it has the potential to break your website, then the plugin editor will automatically undo your changes.

 However, if the editor fails, and you see the white screen of death, then you can use FTP to edit your plugin file and undo those changes.